Name tag with your Puppy's Name & Your contact information

 Optional: 2 Snap’y fit Stainless Steel water/food bowls for your puppy’s crate (20 oz or 1 quart)

-Training & Socialization: We recommend our new puppy owners to start on training a few days after they bring their new puppy home as this allows the puppy to settle and get used to their new life with you.
-We also recommend Online classes with Bella & Baxter for training at home or finding a local trainer that offers group puppy class sessions to help socialize and learn how to build a solid relationship with the puppy.
+We recommend our new puppy owners to start on basic training a day or two after they bring their new puppy home as this allows the puppy to settle and get used to their new life with you.
+Let’s face it.. puppies will get bored during training.
+We like to keep our training sessions short and switch back n forth from what we’re training to help keep them interested and focused on us.
+If they start to get bored, tired or wander off during training then we end the session and either have another short session later that same day or the next day(depending on the dog).
+We recommend Online classes for training at home and finding a local trainer that offers group puppy class sessions to help socialize them, learn new techniques and for you to learn how to build a solid relationship with the puppy to work as a team.

 Safe Human Foods snacks: We like to give our dogs fresh healthy snacks in moderation.
 Just make sure that when you are feeding your dog vegetables or fruits; you must remove & dispose of all seeds, peels, rinds and leafs/stems before giving it to your dog as they are toxic.
 The pits or seeds of fruit are a choking hazard, they contain cyanide poison and disrupt your dogs blood oxygen levels.
 Canned fruits contain too much sugar, we do not recommend feeding this to your dog.
 Most RAW bones are okay but you must check before giving them to your dog.
 Please DO NOT feed your dog ANY kind of cooked bones; they splinter and break which can cause a very serious bowel obstruction requiring surgery or in some cases death.
 Please keep in mind that we are NOT veterinarians and we do what we’ve learned works best for us and our dogs!